 If you want to experience peace and serenity, a fresh spring garden is exactly what you need.
-Very few people, however, have the gift for making green things grow.
+Very few people, however, have the gift of making green things grow.
 Most people would have us convinced that a green thumb is an inherent talent made available only to a limited number of people.
 There just isn’t any truth to this.
-Healthy spring plants are the result of careful planning, good information, and dedication.
-As a matter of fact, you can relish in the green beauty that springtime has to offer by going through a few easy ways to develop your own green thumb.
+Healthy spring and summer plants are the result of careful planning, good information, and dedication.
+As a matter of fact, you can relish the green beauty that nature has to offer by going through a few easy ways to develop your own green thumb.

 To get you started on the path to container gardening, you’ll need to acquire a few things– some basic supplies, the right amount of sun, and access to a water source.
 Take that and combine it with a little basic gardening know-how, and you can cultivate as much of a green thumb as you desire.